 The Hunger Games trailer was unveiled Sunday night during MTV’s Video Music Awards show.
 More of a teaser, it didn’t show very much.
 But it was better than anything we’ve been given thus far, which was just still photos.
 Now we get to see Katniss running around and dodging fireballs.
 This is more of a “preaching to the choir” kind of teaser, since I would imagine those who haven’t read the books could know what was going on from this alone.
 I don’t know how the whole trilogy will play out, but regardless, this first movie could be epic.
 The trailer is currently available on iTunes and YouTube.

 Supernatural may be getting a “spike” in the ratings.
 The CW genre show will be getting some interesting guest stars this season.
 It was announced that Buffy alums James Marsters and Charisma Carpenter will be appearing as a married couple in an episode entitled, “Shut Up, Dr. Phil.”
 You can get your Spike and Cordelia fix sometime around Halloween.
 And speaking of the Whedonverse, we had a sort-of Dr. Horrible reunion this week on Felicia Day’s web show The Guild.
 Nathan Fillion did a guest spot as himself, as the guild crew continued their adventures at a gaming convention.
 The show is currently available for free on Xbox LIVE.
-Just remember, “These…are not the hammer.”
+Just remember, “These … are not the hammer.”

 Superman made the nerd news this week, as more shots were revealed from the upcoming Zack Snyder film Man of Steel.
 Remember all of the hoopla when the Sam Raimi Spiderman movie came out, and nerds were up in arms over the fact that Peter Parker had organic web shooters instead of his manufactured ones?
 Well, if you were a nerd you would.
 Now we have a similar situation, except it’s about Superman’s crotch.
 Yes, I said it.
 Apparently the newly redesigned suit has a newly redesigned crotch.
 Early set photos reveal that Supes will not be wearing the iconic red underwear that has been a part of his super suit from the beginning.
 Purists will no doubt be upset by the changes.
 Who’s to say they’re wrong?
-What is this world coming to when you can’t count on a good old crotch?

 - DC Comics Rebooting “All the Things!”